 Consider adding fertilization to your lawn care routine to stop weed infestation and increase grass health.
 You may also want to fertilize your lawn if you notice thinning, brown grass, or patches in your yard.

-Depending on your grass's type and health, you may want to consider fertilizing more than twice a year.
-Cool-season grasses should be fed around six weeks before the first frost while fertilizing warm-season grass species can happen in the hottest summer months.
+Depending on your grass species and health, you may want to consider fertilizing more than twice a year.
+Cool-season grasses should be fed in the spring and twice in the fall while fertilizing warm-season grass species can happen in the hottest summer months.

 As simple as it sounds, keeping a consistent mowing schedule is highly beneficial for your grass.
-It can aid in preventing weed infestation by keeping the grass low and healthy.
-After you’ve spent time and effort in weed removal, don’t slack on this simple lawn care step of consistent grass mowing.
+It can aid in preventing weed infestation by keeping the grass dense and healthy.
+After you’ve spent time and effort on weed removal, don’t slack on this simple lawn care step of consistent grass mowing.

 Small changes to your mowing routine can make a big difference.
 For example, you can change up your grass mowing pattern to encourage upward growth.

 Keeping your lawn at optimal length is critical for grass weed control.
-Be sure not to cut too short as this can make it easier for weeds to seed into the soil.
-Depending on your type of grass, you may want to aim for around two inches in length and then base your mowing schedule around how quickly it will grow.
+Be sure not to cut it too short as this can make it easier for weed seeds to germinate in the soil.
+Depending on your type of grass, you may want to aim for no less than two inches in length and then base your mowing schedule around how quickly it will grow.

 Keep in mind that environmental factors, such as rain, can affect how frequently you may need to mow your lawn.
-Mowing your grass when the soil is wet can result in an uneven yard.
+Mowing your grass when the soil is wet can result in a build-up of grass clumps.
 There are even some benefits to mowing your weeds - damaging the plants and cutting off the tops will make for a quicker deteriorating plant and make weed removal easier.

 See more tips on how mowing can improve grass health and other lawn care to-dos that you can incorporate into your routine.